C. S. Forester

-Cecil Louis Troughton Smith (27 August 1899 – 2 April 1966), known by his pen name Cecil Scott "C. S." Forester, was an English novelist known for writing tales of naval warfare, such as the 12-book Horatio Hornblower series depicting a Royal Navy officer during the Napoleonic wars.
-The Hornblower novels A Ship of the Line and Flying Colours were jointly awarded the James Tait Black Memorial Prize for fiction in 1938.
-His other works include The African Queen (1935; turned into a 1951 film by John Huston) and The Good Shepherd (1955; turned into a 2020 film, Greyhound, adapted by and starring Tom Hanks).
+Cecil Louis Troughton Smith (27 August 1899 – 2 April 1966), best known by his pen name C.S.
+(Cecil Scott) Forester, was an English novelist known for writing tales of naval warfare, such as the 12-book Horatio Hornblower series depicting a Royal Navy officer during the Napoleonic Wars.

+The Hornblower novels A Ship of the Line and Flying Colours were jointly awarded the 1938 James Tait Black Memorial Prize for fiction.
+Other works include The African Queen and The Good Shepherd, both of which were later adapted as movies.

+During World War II, he moved to the United States where he worked for the British Ministry of Information, writing propaganda for the Allied cause.
+He eventually settled in Fullerton, California, where he died in 1966 of complications arising from a stroke.

 Early years

-Forester was born in Cairo.
-After the family broke up when he was still at an early age his mother took him with her to London, where he was educated at Alleyn's School and Dulwich College.
+Forester was born in Cairo on 27 August 1899, fifth and youngest child of George Foster Smith and his wife Sarah Troughton.
+His father was an English teacher in a local school set up to give upper-class Egyptian boys an English education.
+His parents separated when he was young, and his mother took him to London, where he was educated at Alleyn's School and Dulwich College.
 He began to study medicine at Guy's Hospital, but left without completing his degree.
-He was of good height and somewhat athletic, but wore glasses and had a slender physique, so he failed his Army physical and was told that there was no chance that he would be accepted.
+He was somewhat athletic, wore glasses, and had a slender physique.
+He failed his Army physical and was told that there was no chance that he would be accepted.
 He began writing seriously, using his pen name, in around 1921.

 Second World War

-During the Second World War Forester moved to the United States, where he worked for the British Ministry of Information and wrote propaganda to encourage the U.S. to join the Allies.
-He eventually settled in Berkeley, California.
+During the Second World War, Forester moved to Berkeley, California, where he worked for the British Ministry of Information and wrote propaganda to encourage the U.S. to join the Allies.